Lilypads/AI-Line-Follower/ros_packages/Readme.md

 1. Copy the package folder to src folder of a catkin workspace:

-* Do not copy both packages to the same workspace as it will cause error when building the package.
+*Note: Do not copy both packages to the same workspace as it will cause error when building the package.

-* The package does not have to be in the same workspace as your simulation.
+*Note2: The package does not have to be in the same workspace as your simulation.

+*Note3: Assume you clone this repository to ~/ or Home directory as instructed on first README.
+Otherwise, change ~/AI-Line-Follower/ros_packages/ to where you clone the directory to on your PC.

-__You can do that by system files program or doing the following command:__
+You can do that by system files program or doing the following command:

-1.1 In case creating a new workspace (~/catkin_ws)
+* In case creating a new workspace (~/catkin_ws)
 ```
 cd ~
 mkdir catkin_ws
 cd catkin_ws
 mkdir src
 ```
  for Enki
 ```
 cp -r ~/AI-Line-Follower/ros_packages/enki_line_react_control ~/catkin_ws/src
 ```
  for Gazebo
 ```
 cp -r ~/AI-Line-Follower/ros_packages/line_react_control ~/catkin_ws/src
 ```
-1.2 If already have a workspace
+* If already have a workspace

  for Enki
 ```
 cp -r ~/AI-Line-Follower/ros_packages/enki_line_react_control ~/path_to_src_of_workspace
 ```
  for Gazebo
 ```
 cp -r ~/AI-Line-Follower/ros_packages/line_react_control ~/path_to_src_of_workspace
 ```

-*Note: Assume you clone this repository to ~/ or Home directory as instructed on first README.
-Otherwise, change ~/AI-Line-Follower/ros_packages/ to where you clone the directory to on your PC.

 2. Change directory to the workspace:
 ```